What are the top big data stocks? Here’s an overview of 10 top companies that investors may want to consider.

 10. Splunk (NASDAQ:SPLK)

-Splunk is a big data analytics firm that produces software for searching, monitoring and analyzing machine-generated big data.
-On its website, the company claims its software can “unlock the hidden value” by providing enterprises with “a unified way to organize and extract real-time insights from massive amounts of machine data from virtually any source.”
+Splunk is a big data analytics firm that makes software for searching, monitoring and analyzing machine-generated big data.
+It claims its software can “unlock the hidden value” by providing enterprises with “a unified way to organize and extract real-time insights from massive amounts of machine data from virtually any source.”

-Splunk’s partner base includes tech giants such as AWS, Accenture (NYSE:ACN) and Cisco (NASDAQ:CSCO).
-The integration of Splunk’s products with those of its partners has no doubt helped it build its enterprise customer base, which it claims is comprised of 92 of the Fortune 100 companies.
+Splunk’s partner base includes tech giants such as AWS, Accenture and Cisco (NASDAQ:CSCO).
+The integration of Splunk’s products with those of its partners has no doubt helped it build its enterprise customer base, which it says is comprised of 92 of the Fortune 100 companies.